 For larger projects of 600 square feet or more, large equipment is needed to help with the excavation, large boulder placement and material handling.
 Once the decision is made to bring in a piece of machinery, you can take full advantage of it.

 Typically, large projects run over $10,000.
 Skid-steers and backhoes are the two most common pieces of equipment, but cranes and loaders can be used as well.
 A skid-steer can be effective in excavating the top shelves of the pond, but the bottom and final shaping should still be done with hand tools.
-A good backhoe operator can maneuver around enough to do quite a bit of digging, but some handwork is still necessary to clean things up.
+A good backhoe operator can maneuver around enough to do quite a bit of digging, but some handwork is still necessary.
 If you don’t own heavy machinery due to cost, you can subcontract the machine work.
 The cost of the subcontractor is calculated into the price of the project.